chainguard-dev/edu/content/chainguard/chainguard-enforce/iam-groups/enforce-github-identity/index.md

 The most important part of this section is the `claim_match`.
 When the GitHub Actions workflow tries to assume this identity later on, it must present a token matching the `issuer` and `subject` specified here in order to do so.
 The `issuer` is the entity that creates the token, while the `subject` is the entity (here, the Actions workflow) that the token represents.

 In this case, the `issuer` field points to `https://token.actions.githubusercontent.com`, the issuer of OIDC tokens for GitHub Actions.
 The `subject` field, meanwhile, points to the `main` branch of an example GitHub repository.
 The GitHub documentation provides [several examples of `subject` claims](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect#example-subject-claims) which you can refer to if you want to construct a `subject` claim specific to your needs.
-For the purposes of this guide, though, you will need to replace `<github_orgName>` and `<github_repoName>` with the user or organization name and the repository where your GitHub Actions workflow is hosted.
+For the purposes of this guide, though, you will need to replace `<github_orgName>` and `<github_repoName>` with the name of your GitHub user or organization and the repository where your GitHub Actions workflow is hosted.

 The next section will output the new identity's `id` value.
 This is a unique value that represents the identity itself.